Updated: Nov 13, 2021

 Karin has become such a wonderful publishing sister.
 I adore chatting with her and learning from her as we navigate the publishing world together.
 We are both moms.
 We both love performing arts.
 And we both write books!
 It's the perfect recipe for friendship!

-Sixteen-year-old princess, Piper Parish, is a disappointment to the citizens of Capalon, a STEM-structured kingdom where innovation is valued above all.
-Her older sister, the queen, views Piper's tears during their parents' funeral as a weakness, not to mention her strange affinity for singing.
-When Piper receives an anonymous note stating her mother is still alive and living in the enemy kingdom of Mondaria, Piper chooses to risk death and flees Capalon to prove once and for all that she's not just the queen's defective little sister.
+Sixteen-year-old princess, Piper Parish, is a disappointment to the citizens of Capalon.
+In a STEM-structured kingdom where innovation is valued above all, her tears, songs, and compassion are viewed as a weakness.
+When Piper receives an anonymous note stating her mother is still alive and hiding in the enemy kingdom of Mondaria, Piper flees Capalon to prove once and for all that she's not just the queen's defective little sister.

-Posing as a Mondarian citizen named Paris Marigold, Piper bumps into a cute black-haired boy named Ari who encourages her to audition for the King's 100, an esteemed performance court of singers, magicians, and drummers.
+Unsure how to get close to the palace, Piper bumps into a cute black-haired boy named Ari who encourages her to audition for the King's 100, an esteemed performance court of singers, magicians, and drummers.
 Piper lands a spot as a singer and dives head-first into a world of glittering dresses, girl-code, sugar, blackmail, and physical contact-all while taking direction from an evil maestro.
-Under Mondarian law, Piper will be killed if her identity is revealed.
-But living a life without the freedom to love might actually be the most dangerous risk of all.
+If her identity is revealed, her life could be in danger.
+But living without the freedom to love might actually be the most dangerous risk of all.

 The King's 100 is perfect for readers who would love a mash-up of the Selection Series, Cinder, and Glee!